Pittsburgh sports travel guide

 Lots and structures are also plentiful around PPG Paints Arena, mostly north of the arena where the Igloo once stood.

 Even if your reason for coming to Pittsburgh is sports travel, the region has so much more to offer.
-Here are just some of the things to see:
+Here’s a guide to some of the things to see during your travels through Pittsburgh when the sports teams aren’t in action:

 See natural beauty